pvtl/docker-dev/docs/faqs.md

 Each version of PHP can have it's own CRON's.

 1. Simply create a file called `custom_crontab` in the PHP directory of your choice (eg. `/php/74/custom_crontab`).
 Add your CRON's to this script.
-1. Rebuild that PHP container: `docker-compose build php74-fpm`
+1. Rebuild that PHP container: `docker compose build php74-fpm`
-1. And start it up: `docker-compose up -d`
+1. And start it up: `docker compose up -d`

 Your CRON entries should look something like this: